BTIP2023/pgc-perf-opt/README.md

 ## Results
 This section will summarize the performance evaluations of each benchamrk.
 Possibly, results from novel bioinformatics workflows or benchmark approaches may also be discussed here.

+## Presentations
+This section will contain directories for the research proposal presentations, research updates and the final research presentation.

 ---
 ## References